AMReX-Codes/ExaEpi/docs/source/usage/how_to_run.rst

     in ``agent.disease_names`` (or the default values).

-The following inputs specify the disease and transmission parameters:
+The following inputs specify the transmission parameters:

 * ``contact.pSC`` (`float`, default: 0.2)
     This is contact matrix scaling factor for schools.